hghiasuddin1/cs429proj/README.md

      - Verifies that the application returns an appropriate error response with status code 400 and an error message when the 'query' key is missing from the JSON data.

+**Indexer**

+**Test Case 1: Adding Documents**

+**Purpose:**
+To verify the functionality of adding documents to the indexer.

+**Framework:**
+Utilizes Python's unittest framework for defining and executing test cases.

+**Harness:**
+Uses a test environment where the `Indexer` class is instantiated and documents are added using the `add_document` method.

+**Coverage:**
+Ensures that documents can be successfully added to the indexer and that the indexer maintains the correct association between terms and documents.

+**Test Case 2: Building Index**

+**Purpose:**
+To ensure that the index is built correctly from the added documents.

+**Framework:**
+Utilizes Python's unittest framework for defining and executing test cases.

+**Harness:**
+Uses a test environment where the `Indexer` class is instantiated, documents are added, and the index is built using the `build_index` method.

+**Coverage:**
+Verifies that the TF-IDF matrix is constructed accurately and reflects the document-term associations in the indexed documents.

+**Test Case 3: Performing Searches**

+**Purpose:**
+To validate the capability of the indexer to perform search queries based on the built index.

+**Framework:**
+Utilizes Python's unittest framework for defining and executing test cases.

+**Harness:**
+Uses a test environment where the `Indexer` class is instantiated, documents are added, the index is built, and search queries are executed using the `search` method.

+**Coverage:**
+Ensures that search queries return relevant documents with accurate cosine similarity scores and TF-IDF scores.

+### Test Case 4: Printing TF-IDF Matrix

+**Purpose:**
+To verify that the TF-IDF matrix representation of the indexed documents is accurate.

+**Framework:**
+Utilizes Python's unittest framework for defining and executing test cases.

+**Harness:**
+Uses a test environment where the `Indexer` class is instantiated, documents are added, and the index is built.
+The TF-IDF matrix is then printed using the `print` statement.

+**Coverage:**
+Confirms that the TF-IDF matrix reflects the numerical representation of the indexed documents accurately.

 # Source Code